dekarrin/morc/README.md

 be set up to, say, change the requests to be applicable for testing different deploy scenarios.

-For instance, one might two sets of variables such as the following:
+For instance, one might have two sets of variables such as the following:

 ```
 # set 1: